anaskhalil123/Azkar/Readme.md

 # Azkar Application

-Sqlite uses for storage 5 sections of Islamic Azkar, with beautiful Design, there is a hadeth for each Theker.
+Sqlite used for stored 5 sections of Islamic Azkar, with beautiful Design, there is a hadeth for each Theker.